JimBouse/ucrm-freeradius-auth/README.md

 # ucrm-freeradius v1.5

+This is designed and tested on Ubuntu 18.04.
+It will create a DALORADIUS server that is setup to accept requests from mikrotik DHCP servers providing AUTH or denial based on MAC addresses being "active" in UCRM.

+It looks for a custom attribute in UCRM called "devicemac" containing the MAC address of the client.
+If you use a different custom attibute name, you can modify that in the service.edit.php file.

 # Type command bellow in a fresh ubuntu 18.04 server to get started and follow the prompts as they pop up.
 # sudo -i
 # wget https://raw.githubusercontent.com/jimbouse/ucrm-freeradius-auth/master/setup.sh && chmod +x setup.sh && ./setup.sh